TimmyAA/go-bitbucket/docs/BranchrestrictionsApi.md

 # **RepositoriesUsernameRepoSlugBranchRestrictionsGet**
-> PaginatedBranchrestrictions RepositoriesUsernameRepoSlugBranchRestrictionsGet(ctx, username, repoSlug, optional)
+> PaginatedBranchrestrictions RepositoriesUsernameRepoSlugBranchRestrictionsGet(ctx, username, repoSlug, kind, pattern)

 Returns a paginated list of all branch restrictions on the repository.